dimforge/ncollide/docs/geometric_representations.md

 }
 ```

-Note that the requirement to use a `BVT` as an internal acceleration structure
-is too restrictive and will be removed in future versions of **ncollide**.

 Just like in the previous section, implementing the `CompositeShape` trait is
 enough to use some pairwise geometric queries, e.g., those from the submodule
-of `geometry` module with names that contains the word `composite`.
+of `query` module with names that contains the word `composite`.
 For a more
 complete integration, we have to implement the `Shape` trait providing at least
 an AABB and a conversion to the `CompositeShape` trait-object: